DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Methodology

-Theoretically, we need to precisely solve the \Eqref{mu3} and \Eqref{eta2}, but in practice, we can resort to stochastic gradient descent to solve the equations.
-In this way, we can recursively optimize \Eqref{cps} through \Eqref{mu3} and \Eqref{eta2}.
-The policy improvement described in \Eqref{mu3} and the solution of \Eqref{eta2} constitute the core of DiffCPS.
+where~$C =\left( \rvkappa_0+\int_{\gS\times\gA}\rho^{\pi_b}(\vs,\va)\log\pi_b(\va\vert\vs)d\va d\vs\right)^2$, $\delta$ denotes the error between the parameterized local optimal solution and the optimal solution in \Eqref{mu2}. and~$\lambda^\star$ be the solution to the dual problem associated with \Eqref{cps}. \end{theorem} \begin{remark} Notice that the suboptimal solution which the primal-dual algorithm convergences depends on the goodness of the solution of \Eqref{mu2} and the representation ability of the parametrized policy, while the expressiveness of the model is precisely the greatest strength of diffusion models. \end{remark} Theoretically, we need to precisely solve the \Eqref{mu2} and \Eqref{eta2}.
+However, in practice, we can resort to SGD and parametrized policy to solve the equations.
+In this way, we can recursively optimize \Eqref{cps} through \Eqref{mu2} and \Eqref{eta2}.
+The policy improvement described in \Eqref{mu2} and the solution of \Eqref{eta2} constitute the core of DiffCPS.

-We also find that we can improve the performance of the policy by delaying the policy update~\citep{fujimoto2018}.
-Finally, we summarize our method in \Algref{alg:main}: